ropensci/geojsonio/cran-comments.md

 ## revdepcheck results

-We checked 16 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 15 reverse dependencies (14 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages

 -------